keephq/keep/README.md

 #### 🚀 Quickstart
 Keep has two main component that play with each other:
-1. [Keep UI](https://www.keephq.wiki/platform/ui/getting-started) - UI to manage your alerts, connect providers and install apps
+1. [Keep UI](https://www.keephq.wiki/platform/ui/getting-started) - UI to manage your alerts, connect providers and install apps.
 2. [Keep Core](https://www.keephq.wiki/platform/getting-started) - The engine behind Keep.
 #### Keep UI
 The easiest way to start with Keep is to run it via docker-compose: